Bowling is one of America’s most beloved pastimes and also one of its most competitive sports.

 So you didn’t get all the pins down with your first throw, don’t despair.
 If you knock down the remaining pins with your second throw, you got a spare.

 The scoring for a spare is very similar to a strike.
-You add ten points like with a strike but instead of adding the points from your next two throws you only add the points from your next throw.
+You add ten points like with a strike but instead of adding the points from your next two throws you only add the points from your next roll.

 Example: How to Score a Spare